ETHEntColl/PaulBornOCR/README.md

 ### Run the Script
 1. Open the **Data Shot** software and load a specimen for data entry.
-2. Run the `paul_born_ocr.py` script from PyCharm by clicking **Run > Run 'paul_born_ocr'** or using **Shift + F10**.
+2. Open the `paul_born_ocr.py` script in PyCharm by navigating to the project directory and double-clicking the file.
-3. The script will detect on-screen elements and automate the data entry process.
+3. Run the script by clicking the green play button in the top-right corner of the PyCharm window or using the **Shift + F10** shortcut.

-### Checking Coordinates
+4. Verify if the script correctly detected the screen elements and is ready to automate the data entry process.
-After running the script, check the console output to verify that all necessary screen coordinates were detected.
-If a screen element is missing, ensure that:
+   - if there are any issues ensure that the **Data Shot** software is open on your primary monitor (the one where the Windows login screen appears) and that all necessary screen elements are visible.
-- The element is visible and properly loaded on your screen.
+5. You can now use the keyboard shortcuts provided by the script to navigate and enter data in the **Data Shot** software.
-- The main monitor (where your Windows login appears) is used.
+6. To stop the script, press the red square stop button in the PyCharm window or close the PyCharm window.

 ### Shortcuts